 Having a job to do, and also being determined to make the most of every second and see and do as much as possible, means there hasn’t been as much time for blogging as I would have liked.
 Posts that I had planned to write about daily life in Kampala and what I’ve been getting up to seem to have fallen by the wayside in the mad rush of work, sightseeing, and socialising.
 But there is one thing I have managed to keep up with, and that’s my 1 Second Every Day.
 This is a project and an app that encourages you to film a few seconds of the things you see around you, and then mash them together into a short video that gives a tiny flavour of what’s been going on.

 You can see the first month’s video here.
-And here is what I got up to during my second month.
+And here is what I got up to during my second month in Uganda.
 Full details of what’s in the video are below.

 Whats in the video